 Benefit of the Bargain Damages

-If your broker made specific representations about expected returns that induced you to invest, you may be entitled to benefit of the bargain damages.
-For instance, if your advisor promised a 7% annual return, an arbitration panel may award that return in addition to recovering any principal loss.
+If your broker made specific representations about expected returns that induced you to invest, you may be able to seek benefit-of-the-bargain damages.
+For instance, if your advisor promised a 7% annual return, an arbitration panel may consider that representation when deciding whether damages beyond principal loss are supported.

 Punitive Damages